crahal/NHSSpend/readme.md

 The procurement data itself is provided under an [Open Government License](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) (OGL).
 Guidance for publishing spend over £25,000 is published by [HM Treasury](https://www.gov.uk/government/publications/guidance-for-publishing-spend-over-25000).

+## Reconciliation

+The `es_configure.md` describes the reconciliation approach.
+These reconciliations are then manually verified and merged back into the procurement data.

-## Clean, reconciled data
+## Clean, Reconciled Data

 It is possible that you are reading this most interested in a copy of the output data!
 A link to the scraped, parsed, cleaned and reconciled can be found at [NHSSpend/data/data_final](https://github.com/crahal/NHSSpend/tree/master/data/data_final).
 Please see the readme.md in that subdirectory for information on each of the fields.

-## Reconciliation

-The `es_configure.md` describes the reconciliation approach.
-These reconciliations are then manually verified and merged back into the procurement data.

 ## Structure